A Guide to Using Daylight Savings to Help Your Recovery

 2. Knock stuff out in the early morning daylight.

 Setting your clock back means more morning sunlight as the days get shorter.
 Sunrise and sunset will both be an hour earlier.
 Until you adapt to the change, it will feel later at night than it actually is.
-So switch up your routine and get one thing done for your recovery in the morning that you'd normally do at night.
+So switch up your routine!
+In the morning, do one thing for your recovery that you’d normally do at night.
 Whether it’s a sunrise jog, hitting a morning meeting, or completing a Workit exercise while you drink your coffee, knocking stuff out in the AM will let you snuggle up in bed earlier in the evening if your body demands it.

 Not up for early AM activity?
-Listen to Kristin's share her story of addiction, recovery, and motivation with each new sunrise.
+Listen to Kristin share her story of addiction, recovery, and motivation with each new sunrise.